-There is no litigation pending, or to the knowledge of the Department or the Division of Bond Finance, threatened, which if successful would have the effect of restraining or enjoining the issuance or delivery of the 2019A Bonds or questioning or affecting the validity of the 2019A Bonds or the proceedings and authority under which the 2019A Bonds are to be issued.
-The Department and the Division of Bond Finance from time to time engage in certain routine litigation the outcome of which would not be expected to have any material adverse effect on the issuance and delivery of the 2019A Bonds or the Turnpike System.
+There is no litigation pending, or to the knowledge of the Department or the Division, threatened, which if successful would have the effect of restraining or enjoining the issuance or delivery of the 2021C Bonds or questioning or affecting the validity of the 2021C Bonds or the proceedings and authority under which the 2021C Bonds are to be issued.
+The Department and the Division from time to time engage in certain routine litigation the outcome of which would not be expected to have any material adverse effect on the issuance and delivery of the 2021C Bonds or the Turnpike System.